Pinball: Custom machines

 Some hobbyists and small companies modify existing pinball machines or create their own custom pinball machines.
 Some want, for example, a game with a specific subject or theme that cannot be bought in this form or was never built at all.
 Some custom games are built by using the programmable P-ROC controller board.
 Modifications include the use of ColorDMD that is used to replace the standard mono color dot-matrix displays or the addition of features, e.g. figures or other toys.

-A few notable examples of custom pinball machines include a Ghostbusters theme machine, a Matrix style game, Bill Paxton Pinball, Sonic, Star Fox, Predator, and Iron man machines.
+A few notable examples of custom pinball machines include a Ghostbusters theme machine, a Matrix style game, Bill Paxton Pinball, Sonic, Star Fox, and Predator machines.

 Data East was one of the few regular pinball companies that manufactured custom pinball games (e.g. for Aaron Spelling, Michael Jordan and the movie Richie Rich), though these were basically mods of existing or soon to be released pinball machines (e.g. Lethal Weapon 3 or The Who's Tommy Pinball Wizard).